-If a release of stored water due to failure or mis-operation were to occur, the dam break analysis predicts that water and/or stored content would discharge through the perimeter ditch, then through the recirculation pond, and into the Pigeon River and Pigeon Lake waterbodies at a relatively low flow rate.
-The flood wave also overtops the permiter ditch and drains west across Lakeshore Drive to the JH Campbell industrial area and a lesser amount of water and/or stored content discharging into the north arm of Pigeon Lake.
-No probable loss of human life and low economic and/or environmental losses are expected.
-Losses are principally limited to the surface impoundment owner's property.
-As a result, the Bottom Ash Pond 3 surface impoundment at JH Campbell has been rated a low hazard potential classification.
+If a release of stored water due to failure or mis-operation were to occur, the dam break analysis predicts that water and/or stored content would discharge into the Pigeon River and Pigeon Lake waterbodies.
+No probable loss of human life, economic loss, or disruption of lifeline facilities are expected during this scenario; however, environmental impacts/damages may not be limited to the surface impoundment owner's property based only on the results from the dam break analysis.
+As a result, the Pond A surface impoundment at JH Campbell has been rated a significant hazard potential classification.

-3.0 CONCLUSIONS AND SUMMARY
+3.0 CONCLUSION AND SUMMARY